JanuaryLabs/serverize/src/pages/guides/bun.md

 > [!TIP]
 > Check the [source code](https://github.com/serverize/example-bun) for a complete example.

-### Understanding the `bun run` Command

-Bun has the capability to run TypeScript code directly without needing a separate build step.
-This feature significantly reduces the overall build time and makes development faster and smoother.

-This means that copying the code into the container and running it is essentially all it takes, unless you have a different setup that requires more customization.

 ## Adding a Dockerfile

 To put your Bun project in a container, you need to create a Dockerfile in your project's main folder.
 This file tells Docker how to build and run your app.